Together, we can reduce overdose fatalities in Michigan.

 A syringe service program is a community-based prevention program that connects people who use substances with comprehensive care and resources, including:

-• Safe disposal of used syringes and access to sterile syringes and injection equipment
+- Access to and disposal of sterile syringes and injection equipment

 Syringe service programs in Michigan

-By expanding SSPs statewide, districts will have more resources for users and will encourage safer and cleaner communities.
+Expanding SSPs statewide means more resources for users, along with safer and cleaner communities.
 These maps show the SSP locations in Michigan by county and congressional districts.

 What Is Naloxone?